 Quite the contrary.

-But except for phone cameras that are calibrating their settings taking into consideration what we are photographing, we are not much closer to the type of Artificial Intelligence that the movies and the books have made us fear from.
+But except for phone cameras that are calibrating their settings taking into consideration what we are photographing, we are not much closer to the type of Artificial Intelligence that the movies and the books have made us fear.

-Machine learning is able to process a massive amount of data and to spot patterns.
-Which, considering the accumulating of more and more data is making the Big Data even more useful.
+Machine learning is able to process a massive amount of data and spot patterns.
+Which, considering the accumulation of more and more data is making the Big Data even more useful.
 Machine Learning can make predictions based on the processed data.

-Therefore, thanks to this data we are gathering, these algorithms are able to predict consumer behavior.
+Therefore, thanks to the data we are gathering, these algorithms are able to predict consumer behavior.

 And even now, some tools are making machine learning accessible to everyone.

-Granted you have big enough pile of data to work with, the tools are available.
+Granted you have a big enough pile of data to work with, the tools are available.

 This is one more trend in the digital environment that is capable of changing the rules of the game fundamentally.